ECONOMIC DEVELOPMENT

 The Fernie Chamber is working diligently to establish a formal and collaborative body to unify and amplify the voice of Fernie’s downtown business community.
 Many downtown businesses face shared challenges – unpredictable foot traffic, shifting travel patterns, political and economic uncertainty, and the ongoing pressures of operating in a seasonal mountain town.
 While these issues are complex, a unified forum for discussion, coordination, and advocacy is a critical first step in addressing them.

-The ‘WorkInFernie’ workforce attraction website is an online job and housing board created and administered by the Fernie Chamber of Commerce, in partnership with Tourism Fernie.
-This initiative was developed by the Fernie Chamber of Commerce with seed funding provided by the Government of British Columbia in 2019.
+WorkInFernie is an online job and housing board created and administered by the Fernie Chamber of Commerce in partnership with Tourism Fernie.
+The initiative was launched in 2019 with seed funding from the Government of British Columbia.

 WorkInFernie.com can be used to find a job or housing, or to post an available job or housing.
 The website is monitored for new listings daily, and all posts are vetted for authenticity.

 The Fernie Chamber is a voting member of the Elk Valley Economic Initiative (EVEI).
-The purpose of the Elk Valley Economic Initiative (EVEI) is to collaboratively pursue regional economic development projects and initiatives in the Elk Valley to expand opportunities for existing businesses, attract new ones, and diversify existing businesses.
-The EVEI works to champion, support and articulate opportunities for projects and initiatives, while creating a network and increasing communication among individuals or organizations involved in the region’s economic development.
+The purpose of the EVEI is to collaboratively pursue regional economic development projects and initiatives in the Elk Valley to expand opportunities for existing businesses, attract new ones, and diversify existing businesses.

 The British Columbia Economic Development Association (BCEDA) is the premier professional association for economic development practitioners in the Province of British Columbia.
 With a membership exceeding 500 individuals from communities throughout the province, BCEDA offers a comprehensive range of services aimed at fostering the growth and expansion of businesses, attracting new investments, and driving strategic infrastructure investment, land use planning, and community enhancement.